solana-labs/solana/docs/src/wallet-guide/apps.md

 Zelcore utilizes a username/password schema to derive private keys for all assets.
 Security layers include blockchain-based 2FA PIN, mobile device biometrics, and passphrases to allow users to set up as much or as little security as they like.
 All hashing functions done on-device, and no login/account info is stored nor transmitted off your device.
 The private keys only exist on-device while logged in, upon logging out there is no digital footprint left of your PKs.

 **Treat your username, password, d2FA PIN, passphrases, etc. with utmost care, just like your private keys.
 Never give these to anyone!**

+## Steakwallet

+Steakwallet is a multi-chain staking wallet with support for 10+ blockchains and 10,000+ currencies.
+Steakwallet supports Solana staking, SPL tokens, historical price data and more!

+Checkout [steakwallet.fi](https://steakwallet.fi/) to download for Android or iOS.